btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 * Rapid iteration — see changes instantly
 * Accessible to everyone — if you can describe it, you can build it

+**The Magic of Vibe Coding**

+The truly magical experience is the **tight feedback loop**:

+1. You describe what you want in plain English
+2. The AI writes the code
+3. You see the result instantly in a preview
+4. You describe what to change
+5. You see those changes immediately

+This instant back-and-forth conversation with an AI that can actually *build things* for you is what makes vibe coding feel like magic.
+By the end of this workshop, you'll experience this for yourself!

+### What is a Repository?

+A **repository** (or "repo") is simply a folder where your code lives on GitHub.
+Think of it as a project folder in the cloud that:

+* Stores all your website files
+* Keeps track of every change you make (like a super-powered undo button)
+* Can be shared with others or kept private

 ### What is GitHub Pages?

 GitHub Pages is a free service that lets you host a website directly from a GitHub repository.